Realgar wine: Preparation

 Realgar wine can be bought ready-made, but it is often prepared from homemade yellow wine and realgar mineral powder bought from drugstores, markets, or street vendors.
-A typical recipe calls for 50 to 100 grams of realgar powder to be added to one litre of homemade wine and left to stand at room temperature for several hours.
+A typical recipe calls for 50 to 100 grams of realgar powder to be added to one liter of homemade wine and left to stand at room temperature for several hours.

 Health risks

 Although practiced for many centuries, the drinking of realgar wine and the painting of children with realgar have come under scrutiny in modern times.
 Pure realgar by itself has low toxicity when ingested since its poor solubility hampers its absorption in the gastrointestinal tract, but the minerals used in realgar wine may contain substantial amounts of other inorganic arsenic compounds, such as arsenate and arsenite, which can be absorbed by the body.
 Arsenic is a potent poison and a causal factor in urinary bladder, skin, liver, and lung cancers.
 There have been a number of poisonings associated with realgar ingestion.

-Samples of realgar wine have been found to contain 70 to 400 mg of dissolved arsenic compounds per litre (compared to less than 0.003 mg/L in the homemade wine itself), mostly as arsenite and arsenate: more than a thousand times the maximum concentration of arsenic legally allowed in commercial liquor.
+Samples of realgar wine have been found to contain 70 to 400 mg of dissolved arsenic compounds per liter (compared to less than 0.003 mg/L in the homemade wine itself), mostly as arsenite and arsenate: more than a thousand times the maximum concentration of arsenic legally allowed in commercial liquor.
 The concentration of dissolved arsenic decreases as ethanol content increases.
 Consumption of 200 mL of the realgar wine containing 70 mg arsenic compounds per liter resulted in a substantial increase of arsenic levels in urine, to 200 μg/L. Levels of ≥80 μg/L were observed in the urine of children who had their faces painted with realgar slurry, indicating absorption through the skin.